-All MIDI Expression devices are designed with the ability auto detect the type of pedal plugged into them.
+MIDI Expression devices automatically detect and setup the pedals plugged into them.
 They can detect expression pedals, sustain pedals, hihat controllers, and dual footswitches.
-The pedal sensing feature automatically loads an associated preset based on the type of pedal plugged in.
+The pedal sensing feature automatically loads an associated preset based on the type of pedal plugged in, providing a simply plug and play experience.